niklasamslgruber/RedCASTLE/README.md

 These findings indicate that the used message broker may be a possible bottleneck in the current implementation state.

+The benchmark images are screenshots from the integrated Node-RED dashboard. (accessible under `<ip-address>:1880/ui`)

 ## Example Dataset

 The used validation use case is a dataset with electric vehicle charging data.
 The data used is provided by the city of Boulder in Colorado (USA) via their [Open Data Plattform](https://open-data.bouldercolorado.gov/datasets/4368ba17948c459c813734bd78b3a355_0) in a CC0 1.0 Public Domain Dedication license model.
 To spice up the dataset, a number of fake persons with specific vehicle models and unique ids are generated and used to enrich the original dataset.